KaisoX24/YouTube-Video-Collector/README.md

 # 📺 YouTube Playlist Collector

-A powerful Streamlit app that collects videos from multiple YouTube channels (using @handles), sorts them, and organizes them into virtual playlists of up to 5000 videos each.
+This is a Streamlit web app that lets you fetch all videos from multiple YouTube channels using their handles, organize them into virtual playlists, and filter them by date, title, or channel — all visually with thumbnails and clickable video links.

 ---